-4. Install a garden hose on the exhaust system flushing connector.
+- 1. Raise trailer tow pole, then block in position when bumper rail is level. - Install a garden hose on the exhaust system flushing connector.
 Refer to EXHAUST SYSTEM in this section and follow the procedure.

 - Never run engine without supplying water to the exhaust system.
 Failure to cool exhaust system may severely damage it. - Never run engine longer than 2 minutes.
-Drive line seal has no cooling when watercraft is out of water. - With the engine already at normal operating condition, let engine idle for 30 seconds then stop engine. - 6.
+Drive line seal has no cooling when watercraft is out of water. - 3.
+Remove the seats. - 4.
+With the engine already at normal operating condition, let engine idle for 30 seconds then stop engine. - 5.
 Wait at least 30 seconds for the oil to settle in the engine, then pull dipstick out and wipe clean.